High-order Solution Transfer between Curved Triangular Meshes: Introduction

-When pointwise interpolation is used to transfer a solution, quantities with physical meaning (e.g. mass, concentration, energy) may not be conserved.
-To address this, there have been many explorations of \emph{conservative interpolation}.
-Since solution transfer is so commonly needed in physical applications, this problem of conservative interpolation has been considered already for straight sided meshes.
-However, both to allow for greater geometric flexibility and for high order of convergence, this paper will consider the case of curved isoparametric\footnote{I.e. the degree of the discrete field on the mesh is same as the degree of the shape functions that determine the mesh.} meshes.
-High-order methods have the ability to produce highly accurate solutions with low dissipation and low dispersion error, however, they typically require curved meshes.
-In addition, curved elements have advantages in problems that involve geometries that change over time, such as flapping flight or fluid-structure interactions.
+The problem of conservative interpolation has been considered previously for straight sided meshes.
+However, both to allow for greater geometric flexibility and for high order of convergence, this paper addresses the case of curved isoparametric meshes.
+This is based on the recent interest in so-called high-order methods \cite{Wang2013}, which have the ability to produce highly accurate solutions with low dissipation and low dispersion error.
+However, these methods typically require curved meshes to obtain the high accuracy.

 The \emph{common refinement} approach in \cite{Jiao2004} is used to compare several methods for solution transfer across two meshes.
-However, the problem of constructing a common refinement is not discussed there.
 The problem of constructing such a refinement is considered in \cite{Farrell2009, Farrell2011} (called a supermesh by the authors).
 However, the solution transfer becomes considerably more challenging for curved meshes.
 For a sense of the difference between the straight sided and curved cases, consider the problem of intersecting an element from the donor mesh with an element from the target mesh.
 If the elements are triangles, the intersection is either a convex polygon or has measure zero.
 If the elements are curved, the intersection can be non-convex and can even split into multiple disjoint regions.
 In \cite{Qiu2018}, a related problem is considered where squares are allowed to curve along characteristics and the solution is remapped onto a regular square grid.